Morgan Loewen

 Meet Morgan

 Morgan (she/her) believes that everyone is inherently good and deserving of safe, authentic connection.
 Her practice is grounded in trauma-informed, neurodivergent-affirming, LGBTQIA2S+ affirming, and feminist approaches.
 She offers a warm and relational approach to therapy that incorporates elements of self-compassion and self-expression in all of her work.
+Having grown up in environments that did not encourage safe connections to the body, Morgan is passionate about helping her clients find creative and embodied ways to share their stories.
+She believes that when we take time to slow down and let the body speak, deeper healing and integration can unfold.

 -